jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 <!-- Location -->
 <h3 id="location"><b>Pipeline Location</b></h3>

-The pipeline file are store under `.github/workflows/build.yml`
+The pipeline configuration file are stored under version controll in the [GitHub repository](https://github.com/jKm00/cloud-service-portfolio) under `.github/workflows/build.yml`

 <!-- Triggers -->
 <h3 id="triggers"><b>Pipeline Triggers</b></h3>

 The pipeline is triggered whenever a change is pushed to the main branch.
-You can also configure it to be triggered whenever a merge request to the main branch is opened.
+You can also configure it to be triggered whenever a pull request to the main branch is opened.
 This is ususally how teams work, by creating a new branch where a single developer can work on a singel new feature.
-When it's implemented, the developer opens up a merge requrest to the main branch, which triggers the pipeline as well as other developers can review the new changes.
+When it's implemented, the developer opens up a pull requrest to the main branch, which triggers the pipeline as well as other developers can review the new changes.

-Since I've worked on this projec alone, I didn't find any reasons to work like this.
+Since I've worked on this project alone, I didn't find any reasons to work like this.
 Instead I just pushed every change direclty to the main branch.

 ```yml
 on: